cogentcore/core/docs/content/2-setup/0-install.md

 1. Download and install Go from [the Go website](https://go.dev/doc/install) if you do not already have Go 1.22+ installed.
 2. Run `go install cogentcore.org/core/cmd/core@main` to install the Cogent Core command line tool.
 3. Run `core setup` to install platform-specific dependencies.
+    * You should run the command from your home directory.
     * You may need to enter your password so that it can run `sudo` commands.
     * You may need to restart your shell after running the command.
-    * On Windows, you must run the command from a shell/prompt running as administrator.
-You may need to follow steps in installers.
+    * On Windows, you may need to run the command from a shell/prompt running as administrator (but still in your home directory).
+You may need to follow steps in installers; the default options should be fine.
 If it asks you about Git Bash, you should choose to install it, and you should use it as your main shell for development.